betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 |IBM 360-20<sup>[10],[11]</sup>|7,400|32|3,011|(5000) 0.6|(600) 5|(30.00) 100|
 |IBM AC922 (Summit<sup>[28],[29],[42]</sup>)|2|1E12|14E16|(97E5) 14E9|(31E4)45E10|(930) 15E13|

-<sup>*</sup>FLOP = single precision multiply + add
+<sup>a</sup>FLOP = single precision multiply + add

 ### Rope Core: A New Type of NVM

 The AGC utilized two types of core memory<sup>[17]</sup>; erasable memory using coincident current cores and fixed (read-only) memory using rope cores<sup>[18]</sup>, technology specifically designed for and unique to the AGC.
 Both were non-volatile providing extra protection against data loss during faults.
 The advantages of rope core were superlative robustness and significantly higher density because a single core stored 24 bits<sup>[16]</sup>.
 On the other hand, rope core took weeks of painstaking labor to hand-weave<sup>[15]</sup> thin wires through (logical ‘1’) or around (logical ‘0’) arrays of cores.
 Bugs were costly to correct and often just worked around with additional steps in astronaut checklists or even by revising mission parameters.
 Raytheon was never able to fully automate this crucial manufacturing step.
 Instead, they hired an army of experienced textile workers from the New England area, all women.
-Remarkably, weaving and its place in computing dates back more than 150 years *before* the AGC to the Jacquard Loom<sup>[40],[46]</sup>.
+Remarkably, weaving and its place in computing dates back more than 150 years *earlier* to the Jacquard Loom<sup>[40],[46]</sup>.
+Present data operating system's use of terms such *core dump* or *core image* derive their names from this early memory technology.

 | ![](https://raw.githubusercontent.com/betterscientificsoftware/images/blog_agc_part1/Blog_AGCPart1_RaytheonWorker.jpg) |